 BUNKER PRICES: G20-VLSFO Index Advances to Seven-Month High

-Bunker fuel prices advanced at most ports on Tuesday, with global average VLSFO prices climbing to the highest level in almost seven months.
+Bunker fuel prices advanced at most ports on Thursday, with global average VLSFO prices climbing to the highest level in more than seven months.

-On Wednesday morning Brent crude futures were trading up by $0.27/bl at $92.33/bl as of 6:25 AM in London.
-In metric tonne terms that would be equivalent to a $2.03/mt rise in bunker prices.
+On Friday morning Brent crude futures were trading up by $0.44/bl at $94.14/bl as of 8:15 AM in London.
+In metric tonne terms that would be equivalent to a $3.31/mt rise in bunker prices.